Lagz0ne/xs/README.md

 - [ ] Integrate generated classes with ServiceLoader
 - [ ] Network magic to have a proper IoC
 - [ ] Everything should be tested by then
+- [ ] Support interfaces and abstract classes
+- [ ] Support Singleton and Prototype